Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Problem Statement

-where $\ell(\cdot,\cdot)$ is a symmetric, smooth and continuously differentiable loss function which measures action deviation In the case when the actions $a_t^{(i)}$ are not given, which is our setup, we can make use of the dynamics model ${f}$ and solve a similar optimization problem:
+However, the sequence of actions $\{\{a_t^{(i)}\}_t\}_i$ are not given under our setup.
+In this case, we can make use of the dynamics model ${f}$ and instead minimize the one-step prediction error, i.e.